ronitkothari/University-Path-Backend/README.md

 # Backend
-Acts at the backend for UWPath.
+Acts at the backend for Univeristy Path.

 ## Set up
 Please refer to [Wiki](https://github.com/UW-Path/Backend/wiki/Developer:-Set-Up) for instructions to set up restful API